hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 The Kasten dashboard will be available at: `http://127.0.0.1:8080/k10/#/`
 ```

-With above commands, Kasten K10 is installed to the namespace *'kasten-io'* in the cluster.
-To validate the installation, typing the following command to watch the status of all Pods.
+With the above commands, Kasten K10 is installed to the namespace *'kasten-io'* in the cluster.
+To validate the installation, type the following command to watch the status of all Pods.
 Helm installs a list of Pods to the namespace.
 It takes a while before all those Pods start running.

 ```shell
 $ kubectl  get pods -n kasten-io -w